Ghosty-Tongue/Twitter-broadcast-downloader/README.md

 - Python 3
 - Requests library (install with `pip install requests`)

 **Note:** Anything you do with this script is solely your responsibility.
-If you violate Twitter's terms of service, get banned, or face any consequences due to API misuse, it won't be the author's fault nor responsibility.
+If you violate Twitter's terms of service, get banned, or face any consequences due to API misuse, it won't be My fault nor responsibility for your mistakes.

 ## License